Engin-Boot/capture-behavior-of-a-visit-counter-TwinkalParmar-16/needs-facilities.md

 ## Scenario: Report visitor trends during a week of operation

 - Given: The system is capturing or storing visitor data accurately.
-- When: After a week from the starting point or day.
+- When: After a week from the starting day.
 - Then: Show the dashboard or statistic data of visitors.

 ## Scenario: Alert when seating capacity is full